OfficeDev/open-xml-docs/docs/how-to-validate-a-word-processing-document.md

 --------------------------------------------------------------------------------
 ## How the Sample Code Works
 This code example consists of two methods.
-The first method, <span class="keyword">ValidateWordDocument</span>, is used to validate a regular Word file.
+The first method, **ValidateWordDocument**, is used to validate a regular Word file.
 It doesn't throw any exceptions and closes the file after running the validation check.
-The second method, <span class="keyword">ValidateCorruptedWordDocument</span>, starts by inserting some text into the body, which causes a schema error.
+The second method, **ValidateCorruptedWordDocument**, starts by inserting some text into the body, which causes a schema error.
 It then validates the Word file, in which case the method throws an exception on trying to open the corrupted file.
 The validation is done by using the
 <span sdata="cer"
-target="M:DocumentFormat.OpenXml.Validation.OpenXmlValidator.Validate(DocumentFormat.OpenXml.Packaging.OpenXmlPackage)"><span
-class="nolink">Validate</span></span> method.
+target="M:DocumentFormat.OpenXml.Validation.OpenXmlValidator.Validate(DocumentFormat.OpenXml.Packaging.OpenXmlPackage)">**Validate**** method.
 The code displays information about any errors that are found, in addition to the count of errors.

 --------------------------------------------------------------------------------
 ## Sample Code
-In your main method, you can call the two methods, <span class="keyword">ValidateWordDocument</span> and <span class="keyword">ValidateCorruptedWordDocument</span> by using the following example that validates a file named "Word18.docx.".
+In your main method, you can call the two methods, **ValidateWordDocument** and **ValidateCorruptedWordDocument** by using the following example that validates a file named "Word18.docx.".

 ```csharp